The Elephant Trust

 Success Rates

 Specific success rate data is not publicly available.
-However, in 2024 the Trust made 47 awards (35 to individuals, 12 to institutions) from what is understood to be a high volume of applications, suggesting a competitive process.
+The Trust receives a high volume of applications for its grant programmes, suggesting a competitive process.

 Reapplication Policy